Showing up in Google Maps but no calls

 6) No booking hook

 If there’s no clear next step, people stall.
-If the phone number isn’t obvious, if hours are unclear, if the website click leads to a dead-end page, the handoff breaks.
+If the phone number isn’t obvious, if hours are unclear, or if the website click leads to a dead-end page, the handoff breaks.

 Broken handoff = lost job.